zwave-js/node-zwave-js/packages/core/api.md

     currentMPAN: Buffer;
 };

-// Warning: (ae-missing-release-tag) "MulticastCC" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "MulticastCC" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export type MulticastCC<T extends ICommandClass = ICommandClass> = T & {
     nodeId: MulticastDestination;
 };

-// Warning: (ae-missing-release-tag) "MulticastDestination" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "MulticastDestination" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export type MulticastDestination = [number, number, ...number[]];

-// Warning: (ae-missing-release-tag) "MulticastGroup" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "MulticastGroup" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export interface MulticastGroup {